kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 		- Rem asked for the 100g upfront.
 		- If we bring back the survivors, he'll give us a writ notifying that we're a friend of the empire.
 		- Rem said we were doing our best to stay neutral, we will try to free the captives.
+		- Connor is the nephew of Schwartz.
+I joked about having him marry Ria.